jmespath/jmespath.site/docs/specification.rst

 the value associated with the identifier.
 If the ``identifier`` does not exist in the JSON document, than a ``null`` value is returned.

-From the grammar rule listed above identifiers can be one of more characters, and must start with ``A-Za-z_``.
+From the grammar rule listed above identifiers can be one or more characters, and must start with ``A-Za-z_``.

 An identifier can also be quoted.
 This is necessary when an identifier has